Pharmacology & Physiology PhD

 About the Program

-The College of Medicine's Graduate School of Biomedical Sciences and Professional Studies offers a PhD degree in Pharmacology & Physiology.
+The College of Medicine offers a PhD degree in Pharmacology & Physiology.
 The program requires independent research under the direction of departmental faculty members who are engaged in highly active research programs involving molecular, cellular and behavioral approaches to experimental pharmacology and physiology in a strongly collaborative environment.

 Students begin their coursework with a core curriculum in biomedical sciences, and immediately start laboratory rotations.
-Intensive graduate level pharmacology, physiology and neuropharmacology courses round out the core programmatic courses.
+Intensive graduate-level pharmacology, physiology and neuropharmacology courses round out the core programmatic curriculum.
 Specialization in ion channel physiology, smooth muscle physiology, behavioral pharmacology and signal transduction processes may involve the taking of several elective courses.
 The program requires the defense of a thesis based on original research.

 Additional Information